The E. M. Viquesney Doughboy Database

 Clearwater's original.

-Sarasota’s original World War memorial was a flagpole erected in 1917 at Five Points in downtown Sarasota.
-An impressive octagonal base was added in 1928 with a plaque honoring Horace Mink, a Sarasota soldier who died in the war.
-Over the years, other plaques were added to the base, which apparently was a fountain at one time; four of the faces of the octagon have stone basins at their bottoms.
+fountain base designed by Clare C. Hosmer and sponsored by American Legion Bay Post 30 was added and dedicated on November 11, 1928 with a plaque honoring Horace Mink, a Sarasota soldier who died in the war.
+Over the years, other plaques were added to the base; four of the faces of the octagon have stone basins at their bottoms.

-According to site visitor Chistopher Norman, whose father, Ron Norman, was Mayor of Sarasota for many years, the original plan for the octagonal base was to have Viquesney's "Spirit of the American Doughboy" placed atop it, but the Great Depression intervened and the plan was scrapped.
-It wasn't until 1993 that the Sarasota commission on fine arts discovered the original plan to erect a Viquesney Doughboy, and passed a bond issue to obtain the long-overdue statue.
-Of course, since Viquesney, the original artist, had been dead for decades, local Sarasota sculptor Frank Colson was commissioned to fashion the bronze replica that exists today.
+According to site visitor Christopher Norman, whose father, Ron Norman, was Mayor of Sarasota for many years, the original plan for the octagonal base was to have a Viquesney Doughboy placed atop it, but the Great Depression intervened and the plan was scrapped.
+It wasn't until 1993 that the Sarasota Commission on Fine Arts discovered the original plan to include the Doughboy, and passed a bond issue to obtain the long-overdue statue.
+The statue's installation was the final step in the completion of a restoration project commissioned by the Patriotic Observance Committee of the Sarasota Veterans Commission.
+The project was funded by public and private donations.

 1998 Dedication Ceremony